76ers close regular season by breezing past Rockets 134-96

 76ers: The reserves combined for 76 points.
 This marked the third straight game that Philadelphia got at least 50 points from its bench.
 Philadelphia’s bench has scored 196 points over those three games.

-Rockets: Houston coach Mike D’Antoni isn’t putting a timetable on when Westbrook might be ready to return to action.
+Rockets: D’Antoni isn’t putting a timetable on when Westbrook might be ready to return to action.
 “We just don’t know,” D’Antoni said before Friday’s game.
 “He’ll be re-evaluated probably every other day.
 We’ll see where he is.
 Time will tell. … Hopefully it’s sooner than later.
 Obviously we have to hold serve until we get him back.”

 UP NEXT